RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cm/cm-3.4.md

 x-trestle-set-params:
   cm-3.4_prm_1:
     values:
-  cm-03.04_odp.01:
-    values:
-  cm-03.04_odp.02:
-    values:
-  cm-03.04_odp.03:
-    values:
-sort-id: cm-03.04
 x-trestle-global:
   sort-id: cm-03.04
 ---

-# cm-3.4 - \[Configuration Management\] Security and Privacy Representatives
+# cm-3.4 - \[Configuration Management\] Security Representative

 ## Control Statement

-Require {{ insert: param, cm-3.4_prm_1 }} to be members of the {{ insert: param, cm-03.04_odp.03 }}.
+The organization requires an information security representative to be a member of the {{ insert: param, cm-3.4_prm_1 }}.

+## Control Objective

+Determine if the organization:

+- \[CM-3(4)[1]\] specifies the configuration change control elements (as defined in CM-3g) of which an information security representative is to be a member; and

+- \[CM-3(4)[2]\] requires an information security representative to be a member of the specified configuration control element.

 ## Control guidance

-Information security and privacy representatives include system security officers, senior agency information security officers, senior agency officials for privacy, or system privacy officers.
-Representation by personnel with information security and privacy expertise is important because changes to system configurations can have unintended side effects, some of which may be security- or privacy-relevant.
-Detecting such changes early in the process can help avoid unintended, negative consequences that could ultimately affect the security and privacy posture of systems.
-The configuration change control element referred to in the second organization-defined parameter reflects the change control elements defined by organizations in [CM-3g](#cm-3_smt.g).
+Information security representatives can include, for example, senior agency information security officers, information system security officers, or information system security managers.
+Representation by personnel with information security expertise is important because changes to information system configurations can have unintended side effects, some of which may be security-relevant.
+Detecting such changes early in the process can help avoid unintended, negative consequences that could ultimately affect the security state of organizational information systems.
+The configuration change control element in this control enhancement reflects the change control elements defined by organizations in CM-3.

-## Control assessment-objective

-{{ insert: param, cm-03.04_odp.01 }} are required to be members of the {{ insert: param, cm-03.04_odp.03 }};
-{{ insert: param, cm-03.04_odp.02 }} are required to be members of the {{ insert: param, cm-03.04_odp.03 }}.